 I was 8 years old and after being woken up at 5.30am by my 5 year old sister blasting unsettling religious hymns into my room from her pink plastic Fisher Price radio, I headed downstairs.
 Obviously I made her go into the living room first as I was scared that Santa would still be in there having failed to find a way to get out of the house via our 80’s ventless gas fireplace.

 Duck Hunt.
 Now that was a game.
 A shit game by today’s standards, but at the time an almost mind-blowing technological advancement.
-We used to call it ‘Fuck Cunt’ which back then was pretty funny but now that I’m in my 30′s I can safely say that it was hilarious.
+We used to call it ‘Fuck Cunt’ which back then was pretty funny but now that I’m in my 30’s I can safely say that it was hilarious.
 I also have a very vivid memory of playing Zelda for the first time.
 The cartridge was gold plastic but it may as well have been real gold because I wouldn’t let anyone touch it.
 Ever.
-To this day beating that game remains one of the top 3 proudest gaming moments of my life.
+To this day beating that game remains the single most proudest gaming moments of my entire life.